Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/CurlyUI.md

 Property | Description
 |-|-|
-*Is Curved*|Apply the curve affect to the atached element *Is Lock with Ratio*|Lock curves to the native object ratios *Resolution*|Complexity of the underlying mesh, increases draw complexity for quality *UI Graphic*|Graphic element being altered with the curve
+*Is Curved*|Apply the curve affect to the attached element *Is Lock with Ratio*|Lock curves to the native object ratios *Resolution*|Complexity of the underlying mesh, increases draw complexity for quality *UI Graphic*|Graphic element being altered with the curve